 ||Can invoke services and jobs.||

 For a reference describing the IAM permissions contained in each IAM role, refer to Cloud Run IAM Permissions.

 For developers that want to define their own roles containing bundles of permissions that they specify, IAM offers custom roles.

 If the role contains permissions that let a developer deploy services, then you must perform the additional configuration below.

-A user needs the following permissions to deploy new Cloud Run services or revisions:
+A user needs the following permissions to deploy new Cloud Run services, service revisions or jobs, as noted:

 iam.serviceAccounts.actAsfor the Cloud Run runtime service account.
 By default, this is